TITLE: Thorncrown Chapel--Subtlety of Shade

 AUTHOR: Y. Hope Osborn (United States)

-Y. Hope Osborn is an author, photographer, digital artist, editor, and web designer residing in Little Rock, Arkansas, USA.
+Y. Hope Osborn is an author, photographer, digital artist, and editor residing in Little Rock, Arkansas, USA.
 Her published writing includes ecological experiences that educate and entertain and personal traumas that encourage survivors and expose victimization.
-She photographs the jewels of color landscapes, mindful of unique, momentary beauty.
-She composes black and white abstract and documentary photographic studies of historic and timeworn architecture in rich tonality, vivid texture, and creative perspective alongside texts of history and her story, weaving art with how she/we think, feel, believe, connect, and care.
+She relies on God’s strength to photographically document space and time of natural color environment; historic often dilapidated black and white studies of built; and more recently, where they intersect.
+Her absolute art is the fusion of photographs and texts of history and her story, weaving art with how she/we think, feel, believe, connect, and care.

 Hope believes being a great author and artist is to be entrusted to express reality and imagination that captivates, inspires, or informs while enriching lives.